google/codeworld/web/help/GuideUnit1.md

 !!! collapsible: `Parse error: naked expression at top level`
     This message means there's something in your program that doesn't look like a definition.

-For example, if you wrote this:
+    If you wrote this:

     ~~~~~
     program = drawingOf(nametag)

     lettering("Jonas") & circle(5)
     ~~~~~

     On the second line, instead of an *equation* to define `nametag`, this program just wrote an expression.
 Remember that your code is a glossary, and everything in it should define a word.
-To correct this mistake, you would add `nametag =` to the beginning of the second line.
+To correct this mistake you would add `nametag =` to the beginning of the second line.

     ~~~~~ . clickable
     program = drawingOf(nametag)